 Conceal vs. Reveal

-Whereas the Connecting dimension was all about how inclusive or exclusive your physical space is and how you share information, expression is all about how much you reveal or conceal your true emotions and the unspoken rules that govern that expression.
+Whereas the Connecting dimension was all about how inclusive or exclusive your information sharing and physical space is, expression is all about how much you reveal or conceal your true emotions and the unspoken rules that govern that expression.

-In a reveal-oriented culture you find people’s true emotions easily reflected in their expressiveness, their use of their body in terms of hands and facial gesturing, and the language they use.
-In these cultures, it is okay to frequently reveal frustration, disappointment, anger, joy, excitement, approval, and so on.
+In a reveal-oriented culture, you find people’s true emotions easily reflected in their expressiveness, their use of their body in terms of hands and facial gesturing, and the language they use.
+In these cultures, it is okay to frequently reveal frustration, disappointment, anger, joy, excitement, approval, and so on because it allows for open communication.
 While they are quick to express emotion, people from these cultures might also be quicker to forget, let go, and move on after an emotion has been expressed.

 When what’s revealed isn’t what’s really going on

-Learn how to measure emotion and ascertain the correct dosage in Email and Life
+Learn how to determine the correct dosage of emotion in email and life

 When you’re in an intercultural situation, keep a careful watch on how you reveal your emotions, and which emotions are appropriate to reveal in a given situation.

 To begin your culture learning journey, Contact us or get our mini-ebook: Inter-Cultural Intelligence: from surviving to thriving in the global space.

 This is just one piece of KnowledgeWorkx' core framework.
 View the whole framework here.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.